 Ride-sourcing compared to its public-transit alternative using big trip data

-Because ride-sourcing risks increasing GHG emissions by replacing public transit (PT) for some trips, understanding the relation of ride-sourcing to PT in urban mobility is crucial.
-This study explores the conflict relationship (i.e., competition) between ride-sourcing and PT through the lens of big data analysis.
-We apply 4.3 million ride-sourcing trip records collected from Chengdu, China over a month, dividing these into two categories, transit-competing (48.2%) and non-transit-competing (51.8%).
-Here, a ride-sourcing trip is labelled transit-competing if and only if it occurs during the day (from 6 am to 11 pm) and there is a PT alternative such that the walking distance associated with it is less than 800 m for access and egress alike.
+Ride-sourcing risks increasing GHG emissions by replacing public transit (PT) for some trips therefore, understanding the relation of ride-sourcing to PT in urban mobility is crucial.
+This study explores the competition between ride-sourcing and PT through the lens of big data analysis.
+This research uses 4.3 million ride-sourcing trip records collected from Chengdu, China over a month, dividing these into two categories, transit-competing (48.2%) and non-transit-competing (51.8%).
+Here, a ride-sourcing trip is labelled transit-competing if and only if it occurs during the day and there is a PT alternative such that the walking distance associated with it is less than 800 m for access and egress alike.
 We construct a glass-box model to characterise the two ride-sourcing trip categories based on trip attributes and the built environment from the enriched trip data.
-This study provides a good overview of not only the main factors affecting the relationship between ride-sourcing and PT but also the interactions between those factors.
+This study provides a good overview of not only the main factors affecting the relationship between ride-sourcing and PT, but also the interactions between those factors.
 The built environment, as characterised by points of interest (POIs) and transit-stop density, is the most important aspect followed by travel time, number of transfers, weather, and a series of interactions between them.
-We find that competition is more likely to arise if: 1) the travel time by ride-sourcing < 15 min or the travel time by PT is disproportionately longer than ride-sourcing; 2) the PT alternative requires multiple transfers, especially for the trips happening within the transition area between the central city and the outskirts; 3) the weather is good; 4) land use is high-density and high-diversity; 5) transit access is good, especially for the areas featuring a large number of business and much real estate.
+Competition is more likely to arise if: (1) the travel time by ride-sourcing <15 min or the travel time by PT is disproportionately longer than ride-sourcing; (2) the PT alternative requires multiple transfers, especially for the trips happening within the transition area between the central city and the outskirts; (3) the weather is good; (4) land use is high-density and high-diversity; (5) transit access is good, especially for the areas featuring a large number of business and much real estate.
 Based on the main findings, we discuss a few recommendations for transport planning and policymaking.